AutodeskGames/stingray-docs/source/interactive_help/building_levels/cameras_in_stingray.md

 # Cameras

-Cameras in {{ProductName}} are your way of viewing your game world.
+Cameras in {{ProductName}} are your way of viewing your 3d scenes.
 Because they are necessary to see your world at all, they are one of the most essential parts of {{ProductName}}.
-Every game has at least one camera but often games will have many.
+Every project uses at least one camera, but often a project will use many different cameras to render the scene from different perspectives.

 > ![](../images/icon_video.png) For video tutorials on controlling game cameras, check out <a href="http://area.autodesk.com/learning/series/controlling-game-cameras-in-stingray" target="blank">Controlling Game Cameras</a>.